thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 You should see the similar image:

 ![image](/images/mqtt-broker/install/aws-msk-creation.png)

+**Note**: Some recommendations:

+* Apache Kafka version can be safely set to the latest 3.4.0 version as TBMQ is fully tested on it;
+* Use m5.large or similar instance types;
+* Consider creation of custom cluster configuration for your MSK.
+It will make change of Kafka parameters easier;
+* Use default 'Monitoring' settings or enable 'Enhanced topic-level monitoring'.

 **Note**: Make sure your MSK instance is accessible from TBMQ cluster.
 The easiest way to achieve this is to deploy the MSK instance in the same VPC.